rapid7/insightconnect-plugins/urlscan/help.md

 ### Submit URL for Scan

-This action is used to submit a URL to generate a scan report that can be retrieved later.
+This action is used to submit a url to generate a scan report that can be retrieved later.

 #### Input